Nese, Norway

-Nese (or Arnafjord) is a village in Vik Municipality in Vestland county, Norway.
+Nese or Arnafjord is a village in Vik Municipality in Vestland county, Norway.
 The village is located on the shore of the inner part of the Arnafjorden in the eastern part of the municipality.
 This is the site of Arnafjord Church, where there has been a church since the 1600s.
 This village was historically the main village around this fjord, with a shop, post office, and steamship stop.
 Today the population has declined to that of a very small village.

-Nese sits about 25 km southwest of the village of Vikøyri, at the end of the road.
-There is only one road that leads to Nese, and the village is at the end of the road.
+Nese/Arnafjord sits about 25 km southwest of the village of Vikøyri, at the end of the road.
+There is only one road that leads to the village, and the village is at the end of that road.
 There are no other roads leading further west in the municipality.
-The next village to the west of Nese is Ortnevik in Høyanger Municipality about 16 km away.
-But since there is no direct road connection from Nese, one would have to drive 37 km northeast, cross the Sognefjorden by ferry, drive another 60 km west, cross the Sognefjorden by ferry, and then get off the ferry at Ortnevik—a grand total of about 115 km.
+The next village to the west is Ortnevik in Høyanger Municipality about 16 km away.
+Since there is no direct road connection from Nese to Ortnevik, one would have to drive 37 km northeast, cross the Sognefjorden by ferry, drive another 60 km west, cross the Sognefjorden by ferry, and then get off the ferry at Ortnevik—a grand total of about 115 km.